ARM-software/arm-trusted-firmware/docs/porting-guide.md

 overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL33.

+In the preloaded BL33 alternative boot flow, this function is called after populating its entry point address.
+It is passed a null pointer as its first argument in this case.

 ### Function : bl2_plat_get_bl32_meminfo() [mandatory]